16 Social Media Marketing Tips From the Pros

 Provide your customers with the most valuable content and insights across your social channels by participating in two-way dialogue on the right channel.

-If you find your demographic is most active on Twitter, or congregates in a smaller forum, join that platform, be transparent and participate in one-on-one dialog.
+Twitter, or congregates in a smaller forum, join that platform, be transparent and participate in one-on-one dialog.

 With Twitter, you can participate in one-on-one dialog.